Vonage/vivid-3/docs/design/foundations.md

 ---

 The core guidelines are driven by the [Vonage Brand Toolkit](https://drive.google.com/file/d/1zPE5qIJys_KyjpWNAfsW9tmHc3iXEOMl/view) and are the foundations on which we built our design system.
-Specifically, these elements are the subatomic elements of all our components. f
+Specifically, these elements are the subatomic elements of all our components.

 ---

-## Core Variables
-Our core variables are represented as [design tokens](#design-tokens) which are design decisions based on our [brand’s design foundations](#brand-colors).
-These include color palette, typography and elevation scale, schemes, platform scale, iconography, etc.

-<p><vwc-note icon="info-solid" connotation="information" headline="Components">
-Vivid Components are interactive building blocks that implement Vonages design system.
-VVC (vivid-components) are used for creating user interfaces and include a built-in system for connotations, states, and user interactions.
-</vwc-note></p>

-<p><vwc-note icon="info-solid" connotation="information" headline="Web components">
-  Web Components is a suite of different technologies allowing you to create reusable custom elements - with their functionality encapsulated away from the rest of your code - and utilize them in your web apps.
-Vivid Web Components (VWC) are a collection of Web Components maintained by Vivid team.
-</vwc-note></p>

----
 ## Design tokens

-Design tokens are all the values needed to construct and maintain a design system — color, typography, spacing, object styles, sizing, etc. — represented as data.
+Design tokens are a set of values that maintain a design system.

-These can represent anything defined by design: font size in pixel, a color as a RGB value, an opacity as a number, etc. They’re used in place of hard-coded values in order to ensure flexibility and unity across all product experiences.
+They represent anything defined by design: font size in pixel, a color as a RGB value, an opacity as a number, etc.

-Design tokens are directly integrated into our component libraries and UI kits.
-They cover the various options of platform scales, color themes, component states, and more.

-Using design tokens allows us to manage and maintain our design system as Vonage’s design Single source of truth.
+The Design Tokens are the design system's Single Source of Truth.

 ### Design token types